-Digital Offers: Easily create flipbooks on your Mac for just $39!
+Digital Offers: Easily create flipbooks on your Mac for just $29!

 - View the book from any desktop, laptop or mobile device

 With all of these features, you'd almost expect to be paying a small fortune for the software.
-Luckily that isn't the case, and right now you can grab it for just $39, a huge savings from its regular $299 price tag.
+Luckily that isn't the case, and right now you can grab it for just $29, huge savings from its regular $299 price tag.